nuwcru/krmp_varSens/README.md

 ```
 - [Box and Tiao](https://www.amazon.ca/Bayesian-Inference-Statistical-Analysis-George/dp/0471574287)

 I think there's still some information in the residuals that we can model - which may be a good opportunity to introduce yearly environmental conditions.
+Might be some autoregressive covariance that we have to deal with as well.
+I wouldn't be surprised if IVI's were were correlated with previous IVI's up to a certain point.

 <br />